eodash/eodash/docs/STAC.md

 # STAC

 eodash leverages the SpatioTemporal Asset Catalog (STAC) specification to discover and display geospatial data.
-The implementation uses a two-tiered structure of collections and a set of STAC extensions to handle various data types and services.
+The implementation uses a two-tiered collection structure and a set of STAC extensions to handle various data types and services.

-## Two-level Collections
+## Two-Level Collections

-eodash expects STAC collections in two levels to provide a user-friendly experience for data exploration.
+eodash uses a two-level STAC collection hierarchy to provide a user-friendly experience for data exploration.

 ### 1. Indicators (Collection of Collections)